PROJECT

 In order to promote standardization and thus digitization in European tourism across countries, the GNTB initiated an organizational unit with a European focus in 2021.

-Through their broad positioning, the ODTA partners should not only react to technological developments, but actively shape them for tourism.
+Through their broad positioning, the ODTA partners should not only react to technological developments, but actively help shape them for tourism.

 © Getty Images/Ani_Ka, Getty Images/bgblue